oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

       ![Helidon dashboard](images/search-helidon.png)

 7. Observe the JVM details of the Helidon *quickstart-mp* application such as Status, Heap Usage, Running Time, JVM Heap, Thread Count, HTTP Requests, etc. This is a prebuilt dashboard specifically for Helidon workloads.
-Of course you can customize this dashboard according to your needs and add custom diagnostics information.
+Of course, you can customize this dashboard according to your needs and add custom diagnostics information.

       ![Dashboard](images/helidon-dashboard.png)

 ## Task 3: Explore the OpenSearch Dashboards

-1. Go back to the Verrazzano home page and click **OpenSearch Dashboards** console.
+1. Go back to the Verrazzano home page and click the **OpenSearch Dashboards** console.

       ![Kibana link](images/opensearch-link.png)

 2. Click *Proceed to ... default XX.XX.XX.XX.nip.io(unsafe)* if necessary.
-First time *OpenSearch Dashboards* shows the welcome page.
-It offers built in sample data to try OpenSearch but you can select the **Explore on my own** option, because Verrazzano completed the necessary configuration and the application data is already available.
+The first time *OpenSearch Dashboards* shows the welcome page.
+It offers built-in sample data to try OpenSearch but you can select the **Explore on my own** option because Verrazzano completed the necessary configuration and the application data is already available.

       ![Kibana welcome page](images/opensearch-proceed.png)